lab1092/blender-manual_ja/manual/3d_interaction/transform_control/pivot_point/individual_origins.rst

 - The blue rectangle has its Origin located in the center of the mesh, while the orange rectangle has its Origin located on the left hand side.
-- When the Pivot Point is set to :guilabel:`Individual Origins`, the center of each Object (indicated by the red arrow) remains in place while the Object rotates around it in the path shown by the black arrow.
+- When the Pivot Point is set to *Individual Origins*, the center of each Object (indicated by the red arrow) remains in place while the Object rotates around it in the path shown by the black arrow.

 In Edit mode